 * Charging extra for each letter (£50 + is common per letter – typically taking 2 or 3 minutes as they are automated.)

 * Charging a “responsibility allowance” – adding a percentage charge (on top of the hourly rate) and this can more than triple the final bill – beware!

 * Insisting on doing everything – some firms will fit in with your requirements, not the other way round.
 But not all will, so it is horses for courses.

 Why us?
 What makes us the firm you should use if you need help?
 We are on your side, and any firm who wants us to continue to recommend them has to stay on its toes for our clients!

-The Probate Department (brokers) Ltd can arrange help on matters in the Probate, Estate Planning and Trust areas.
+The Probate Department (brokers) Ltd can arrange help on matters in the Probate, Estate Planning and Trust areas, helping you save money on probate.
 Why not call us on 03 300 102 300 – a chat will cost you nothing and you will find the fees and personal service of our associates are far better than high street solicitors, banks and large institutions.
+Low Cost Probate.
 Or email us:

 Where matters become unavoidably contentious, we can refer you on to other firms who specialise in contentious probate.
 We should also mention that a great deal of our associates work is in Estate Planning, trusts, asset protection etc, so we help the living plan effectively, as well as pointing you in the right direction in sorting out the affairs of the deceased.